STRICTA: Structured Reasoning in Critical Text Assessment for Peer Review and Beyond: Framework

+\stricta~represents a family of document assessment problems.
+Addressing a specific problem, such as biomedical paper assessment, involves the following steps:

-\paragraph{Step 1.
-Designing the SCM} First, the endogenous variables that might impact the final verdicts must be defined.
-Following that, the SCM's structure is inferred from observational data through \textit{causal discovery} \cite{Verma1990EquivalenceAS} or determined through interaction with domain experts.
-The steps of the workflow are modeled as boolean decisions, numerical scores, or natural language answers\footnote{Causality-aware text representation are a hard research problem without a general solution \cite{veitch2020adapting,feder2022causal}.
-In our case study (Section \ref{sec:scm}), we combine boolean and natural language answers.}.
-This process yields the graph structure and variables of the workflow.
+\textbf{Step 1.
+Designing the SCM's Structure:} First, we specify the steps and causal links of the workflow graph.
+Ultimately, this means determining the influence factors on the final verdict based on the underlying document.
+This can either be done automatically through \textit{causal discovery} \cite{Verma1990EquivalenceAS} or through interaction with domain experts.
+The steps of the workflow can be modeled as boolean decisions, numerical scores, or text answers.\footnote{Causality-aware text representation is a hard research problem without a general solution \cite{veitch2020adapting,feder2022causal}.
+In our case study (Section \ref{sec:scm}), we combine boolean and natural language answers.} This process yields the graph structure and variables of the workflow.

-\paragraph{Step 2.
-Populating the SCM} Next, structural equations are estimated empirically.
-To do this, human annotators are guided through the workflow, starting with the input document and moving toward the output verdicts.
-The intermediate steps serve as the individual explanations of the human's final verdicts.
-Varying human experiences and biases act as background factors $U$.
-If a diagnostic task is subjective, background factors induce high variability in the answers.
+\textbf{Step 2.
+Populating the SCM with Data:} Next, we determine the relationships between the workflow steps by estimating the SCM's structural equations.
+To do this, human annotators follow the workflow to assess the paper, answering each step after reading the document and forming a verdict.
+By enforcing the step dependencies during annotation, we ensure the assumed causal constraints.
+Varying experiences and biases act as background factors.
+If an assessment task is subjective, background factors induce high variability in the answers.
 To measure the level of noise, each step and input is annotated redundantly.
-Based on this data, one can estimate the structural equations using machine learning models trained on the input-output data for each workflow step.
+Using this data, we estimate the structural equations by training machine learning models on the input-output data per step.

-\paragraph{Step 3.
-Analysis and automation} Once the underlying SCM is defined and populated, one can analyze it to empirically describe the human diagnostic reasoning process through causal queries on the model.
-The SCM can be further used as the backbone to solve new instances of specific NL-DAR problems automatically or via human-AI collaboration.
-To solve new instances of the NL-DAR problem, causal inference is applied, providing new inputs to the trained machine learning models of the structural equations.
-As we show in Section \ref{sec:llm}, LLMs naturally combine with the causal graph to solve NL-DAR problems with natural language reasoning steps, devising the SCM as a probabilistic LLM program \cite{Dohan2022LanguageMC}.